b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

    :alt: interface_basic
    :scale: 50 %

     1. The minimum/maximum sidebar button.
     2. The current view name.
-    3. The shortcut to dashboard.
+    3. The shortcut to the dashboard.
     4. The logout button.

 3. Mini menu
 -----------------------